mcboyd-bu/Website/labs.md

 * Python starter file
 * Additional useful resources/notes

-These necessary materials can be downloaded each lab's page linked below.
+These necessary materials can be downloaded from each lab's page linked below.

 | Lab | Description |